The Referral List I Wish School Had Given You

 They support without expecting replication.

-They don’t prey on burnout, manufacture scarcity, use manipulation tactics, or weaponize emotion to sell.
+They don’t prey on burnout, manufacture scarcity, use manipulation, or weaponize emotion to market and sell.

 They build with you—not at you.